ptagseth/kanoa-software/docs/kanoa-quality/check-details.md

 sidebar_position: 2
 hide_table_of_contents: true
 ---
-The Check Details screen can be used to performa analysis on check items values within a check sheet.
+The Check Details screen can be used to perform analysis on check items values within a check sheet.
 Individual and aggregated values a check sheet items offer a comprehensive view of the checks themselves.

 ![Check Details](/img/quality/qualityDetail.png)